Computational error estimates for Born-Oppenheimer molecular dynamics with nearly crossing potential surfaces: Determining the probability to be in excited states

-yields suitable boundary data on hitting planes (e.g. $X_1=0$) for the WKB-method.
-We will, for each point $(Y,P)=:Q$ (in the classically allowed region), use a WKB-function \eqref{wkb_form}, which is based on the Legendre transform $\theta^*(q)$ of $\theta(X)$ in the case of caustics,
+yields suitable boundary data on hyperplanes (e.g. $X_1=0$) for the WKB-method.
+We will, for each point $(Y,P)=:Q$ (in the classically allowed region), use a WKB-function \eqref{wkb_form}.
+In the case of caustics this single WKB-function is replaced by a finite sum of WKB-functions based on the Legendre transform $\theta^*(P)$ of $\theta(X)$, as explained in Section \ref{sec:caustics} and \ref{stat_phase_sec},

-This WKB solution $\Phi_Q$ solves the Schr\"odinger eigenvalue problem \eqref{schrodinger_stat} in the two domains to the left and right of the hitting plane, with the boundary condition constructed so that the WKB-mode $\Phi_Q(X)$ is equal to the FBI-mode for $X-Y$ in the hitting plane $L_P:=\{q\in \rset^{3N}\, | \, q\cdot P=0\}$ orthogonal to $P$:
+This WKB solution $\Phi_Q$ solves the Schr\"odinger eigenvalue problem \eqref{schrodinger_stat} in the two domains to the left and right of the hyperplane, with the boundary condition constructed so that the WKB-mode $\Phi_Q(X)$ is equal to the FBI-mode for $X-Y$ in the hyperplane $L_P:=\{q\in \rset^{3N}\, | \, q\cdot P=0\}$ orthogonal to $P$:

-The construction of the WKB-solutions in the case of caustics uses asymptotic convergence as $M\rightarrow\infty$, described by the sign $\simeq$, see \REF{maslov}.

-The obtained decomposition determines, for each $X$, the corresponding operators $R^\pm$.
-The total perturbation $\beta$ comes from transitions from all $\phi_Q$ along the paths: for each $Q=(Y,P)$ we let the function $\phi_Q(X_t)$ solve the transport equation \eqref{schrod_first} along the WKB-path $\{X_t\}_{t=0}^\infty$ and initialize $\phi_Q(X_\tau)$ to the ground state $\Psi_0(X_\tau)$ each time $X_\tau$ is in the hitting plane $(X_\tau-Y)\cdot P=0$, generated by $Q$.
+The construction of the WKB-solutions in the case of caustics uses asymptotic convergence as $M\rightarrow\infty$, described by the asymptotically equal sign $\sim$, see \REF{zworski,maslov} and \eqref{caustic_expansion}.
+The obtained decomposition determines, for each $Q$, the corresponding operators $R^{r,\ell}$.
+The total perturbation comes from transitions from all $\phi_Q$ along the paths: for each $Q=(Y,P)$ we let the function $\phi_Q(X_t)$ solve the transport equation \eqref{schrod_first} along the WKB-path $\{X_t\}_{t=0}^\infty$ and initialize $\phi_Q(X_\tau)$ to the ground state $\Psi_0(X_\tau)$ each time $X_\tau$ is in the hyperplane $(X_\tau-Y)\cdot P=0$, generated by $Q$.
 The perturbed wave function is then as in \eqref{transit_element} determined by

-which depends on $Q$ and generates a contribution to $\beta$.
-Integrating over all $Q$ yields the total perturbation, as in \eqref{eigenpert}, at the point $X$ and the corresponding perturbed eigenvalue problem \eqref{eigenpert} for the wave function $\Phi$ implies, as in \eqref{S_definition}, the following larger change in the excited state
+which depends on $Q$, by relating $\psi_{1+}$ in \eqref{transit_element} with $\langle \phi_Q, \Psi_0\rangle$ and $\psi_{2+}$ with $\langle\phi_Q,\Psi_1\rangle$ in the case of two states.
+Integrating over all $Q$ yields the total perturbation, as in \eqref{S_sum}, at the point $X$.
+The corresponding perturbed eigenvalue problem \eqref{eigenpert} for the wave function $\Phi_Q$ implies, as in \eqref{S_definition}, the following larger change in the excited state